canadasung/cmpt470project/README.md

     that user.
 This is not a Vagrant issue.

     The UID used to create the VM was: 1000

     Your UID is: 0

 - go to  cd .vagrant/machines/default/virtualbox
-- open and edit creator_uid so that it matches the same UID that was used to create the VM
+- open and edit creator_uid so that it matches your UID